setastart/GalaxiaEditor/documentation/draft.md

     - 'value_' becomes 'value_pt', 'value_en', according to your site language settings
     - underscores cannot be used as a string value, only as elements (to allow cloning)

-- there must be a 'pages' table.
+- there must be a 'page' table.
-    - there must be 'status', 'title_', 'slug_' and 'pageType' columns.
+    - there must be 'pageStatus', 'pageTitle_', 'pageSlug_' and 'pageType' columns.
+    - it should also have 'position', 'timestampCreated' and 'timestampModified' columns

 - each table must have a primary key.
     - primary key cannot end with an underscore.